MikeHorn-git/Kernel-Dev/README.md

-  build        Deploy VM and build kernel with defconfig custom       Deploy VM miscs tools all          Execute base, build and custom command format       Format all .c, .h files with clang-format
+  build        Deploy VM and build kernel with defconfig custom       Deploy VM miscs tools all          Execute base, build and custom command
 ```

 ## Vagrant Provisionning